 I.C-1.
 Sponsoring Business or Family Membership is paid on an annual basis beginning when the application is received and processed by the Treasurer.
 Annual Membership expires one year from the date it is recorded by the Treasurer.
 Dues can also be paid years in advance.

 I.C-2.
 Honorary Life Membership shall be from the date conferred by the Board of Directors until the death of the member, or resignation of the individual.
 Life membership is also extended to the life partner of the member until the death of the life partner, dissolution of the partnership, or resignation of the Honorary Life Member.

-SECTION 4.
-VOTING RIGHTS.
-Each Single Family Household and each Honorary Life Member shall be entitled to one vote on each matter submitted to vote of the Members, and can hold only one office at a time.
+SECTION D – VOTING RIGHTS: Each Single-Family Household and each Honorary Life Member shall be entitled to one vote on each matter submitted to vote of the Members.
 Sponsoring Business Members may not vote or hold office.

-SECTION 6.
-DUES.
+SECTION F – DUES: I.F-1.
 The Board of Trustees shall determine from time to time the amount of annual dues payable to FABA by Sponsoring Business Members and Family Members.
-Dues shall be payable by the first day of the month following the Member’s anniversary date, or when a Member first applies for membership.
+Dues shall be payable by the first day of the month following the Member’s anniversary date, or when an individual first applies for membership.

 MEETINGS OF MEMBERS

 SECTION A – ANNUAL MEETING: An Annual Meeting of the Members shall be held each year in October for the transaction of such business as may come before the meeting.
 The President, in conjunction with the Program Chairman, shall select the date for the Annual Meeting during the Florida Artist Blacksmith Association annual conference and provide notice to all Members with the conference schedule.